-Please download and complete the following order form, and submit the completed form by email (dgaspar@som.umaryland.edu) or by fax (410-799-4396).
+Please download and complete the following order form and submit the completed form by fax (410-799-4396) or by email (Info@mdproblemgambling.com).
 Materials will be mailed within 5-7 business days.

-For additional questions on the Center's Awareness initiatives, please contact: Donna Gaspar, Communications Manager at 667-214-2120 or dgaspar@som.umaryland.edu.
+For additional questions on the Center's Awareness initiatives, please contact: Mike Kafes, Communications Manager at (667) 214-2120 or info@mdproblemgambling.com or visit www.mdproblemgambling.com.